from Marketing Memetics, by Michael Taylor

 The human brain is a meme-recognition machine.
 It has been an evolutionary advantage to overreact to what ‘looks like’ a tiger moving in the bushes, even if that means sometimes seeing tigers where there are none.
+Humans prone to Type I error (false positive) outlived those exhibiting Type II error (false negative): mistakenly seeing a tiger when there isn’t one has very little consequence, but missing a tiger when there is one could mean death.
 This tendency to see patterns that aren’t really there led us to anthropomorphism – attribution of human traits, emotions, or intentions to non-human entities like animals – which appeared in the art of early humans 40,000 years ago.
 As this coincided with the emergence of more systematic hunting practices, it’s hypothesised this practice allowed hunters to identify empathetically with the animals they hunted in order to better predict their movements.
+“To know your enemy, you must become your enemy” – Sun Tzu.

 Early religions were heavily anthropomorphic, assigning human form, characteristics and behaviors to deities, a misfiring of our meme-recognition machinery in a vain attempt to make sense of the world around them.
 Traditional fables from around the world included proud lions (Aesop’s fables), clever rabbits (the Panchatantra) and trickster spiders (Akan folklore).
 Anthropomorphism forms the basis of many of our most popular stories to this day, in works as diverse as Lewis Carroll, Rudyard Kipling, Beatrix Potter, C.S.
 Lewis, and J.R.R.
 Tolkien.
 Pixar’s success in the box office is partly driven by asking what would happen if toys, monsters, cars, and other inanimate objects had human-like feelings.
-This mechanism frequently misfires, resulting in Pareidolia – people seeing images of dogs in clouds, faces on the surface of Mars, or Virgin Mary in their grilled cheese sandwiches.
+Most of this is harmless fun, but it can have strange evolutionary consequences.
+For example cats do not ‘meow’ in the wild, they learned that sound – as close as they can get to a baby crying – gets our attention so we’ll give them what they want.
+Frequently animal charities receive more donations than human-related alternatives, (we project our best qualities onto our pets, and none of our sins) which makes no sense from a genetics point of view.
+This meme-recognition mechanism frequently misfires, with people seeing images of dogs in clouds, faces on the surface of Mars, or Virgin Mary in their grilled cheese sandwiches: a phenomenon called Pareidolia.

 Name | Link | Type |